UKFELs/Puffin/README.md

 The code has undergone many improvements and extended its functionality since then.
-It no longer uses an external linear solver package, and the only external package now required is FFTW (version 3.3 onwards).
+It no longer uses an external linear solver package, and the only external packages now required are FFTW (version 3.3 onwards), and parallel HDF5 libraries.

 ## Features